(UPDATED) The costs and complications of UMC disaffiliation are leaving many congregations stuck.

 Moore said she made “a hundred phone calls in the weeks after that email, hoping for some conversation partner who might help us make a way through,” but nobody in conference leadership would step up.

-To date, about 20 percent of the approximately 30,000 Methodist congregations in the US have disaffiliated.
+To date, between 10–20 percent of the approximately 30,000 Methodist congregations in the US have disaffiliated.
 But there are hundreds more, like Mosaic, whose members want to leave but can’t.

-The decision to pause the process for churches in the North Georgia Annual Conference didn’t just delay the timeline; …
+The decision to pause the process for churches in the North Georgia Annual Conference didn’t just delay …

 Source: Read More